 - Place the clamp light on the edge of the wooden block.

-- Puncture four holes around the clamp light’s shade using the hammer and nail.
+- Poke four holes around the clamp light’s shade using the hammer and nail.

 - Cut two transparent sheets in half and create two V-shaped materials from the cut pieces.
 You can use adhesive tape to help secure the pieces.